The Funeral is Dying: Why Creative Urns and Life Celebrations are Becoming the New Tradition

 A friend’s mother passed away recently, and I was invited to attend her funeral service at a church.
 Her white vase-shaped cremation urn sat at the head of the altar while the eulogist told us about her life, conveying she was a loving mother, sister, wife, and daughter.
-We sang hymns and read aloud from a few family-selected scriptures and then commenced to the church dining hall where the family hosted a lunch with finger sandwiches, deserts, coffee, and water.
+We sang hymns and read aloud from a few family-selected scriptures and then commenced to the church dining hall where the family hosted a lunch with finger sandwiches, desserts, coffee, and water.
 It was an appropriate tribute to a woman who will be dearly missed by many; a funeral in keeping with the norms and traditions of long ago.

 I also recently lost a very close friend.
 He was truly one of a kind.
 Smart, successful, ambitious, kind, and hilarious.
 He had many hobbies, including fast cars, fishing, flying, and baseball.
 He was not a religious person, but he lived his life in the service of others.
 His celebration of life was held at an apple orchard near his home.
 His family and close friends took turns sharing stories about their favorite memories of him.
 Tears were followed by laughter, as those close to him recounted his lovable peculiarities that made their life with him so special and interesting.

 Because my recently departed friend had suffered from a long illness, he and his family had time to contemplate the perfect celebration.
 The family set up a Facebook page to “share” celebration suggestions and “crowdsource” the contribution of skills—such as videography, graphic design, voice-over talent, and music—from their friend and family network, making the event truly collaborative, meaningful, and deeply personal.